hibaDCI/BE-module/BE_Database/DB-Advanced/01_mongoose/_notes/03_mongoose_subdoc.md

 <br>

 ### 1. Route params
-<span>Route parameters are variables that are part of the URL path.</span> In Express, we can access route parameters using `req.params` object.
+<span style="color:coral">Route parameters are variables that are part of the URL path.</span> In Express, we can access route parameters using `req.params` object.

 For example: